| Mosaics go up at Kansas Humane

 who is also the visual arts curriculum coach for Wichita public

+schools.
 The mosaic project has been more than three years in the making

 and is part of the nearly complete Murfin Animal Care Campus near